Hunintuitive/hunintuitive.github.io/content/en/post/get-started/index.md

 Prepare to immerse yourself in a mesmerizing blend of sounds-a journey where ancient Eastern melodies intertwine with pulsating trance rhythms.
 This fusion creates a vibrant soundscape that touches the soul and energizes the spirit.

 {{< youtube KBPbEpsjU4k >}}

 ---

+## Synthwave & Retrowave: A Love Letter to ‘80s Nostalgia

+Synthwave and retrowave are vibrant genres rooted in the nostalgic celebration of the 1980s, blending retro-futuristic aesthetics with modern electronic production.
+Characterized by lush synthesizers, pulsating basslines, and nostalgic melodies, these genres evoke the spirit of classic movies, video games, and neon-lit cityscapes from the era.

+Artists like Nina and The Midnight have become prominent voices within this scene, seamlessly merging cinematic soundscapes with heartfelt songwriting.
+Nina, known for her dreamy vocals and evocative melodies, captures the emotional depth of retrowave, while The Midnight combines nostalgic synths with poetic lyrics, creating immersive musical journeys.
+Their work exemplifies how synthwave and retrowave are more than just genres-they're a passionate love letter to a bygone era, reimagined for modern audiences.

+### Nina:
+{{< youtube cZmdeYxLXMU >}}
+{{< youtube rPbrR6b6ZYs >}}

+### The Midnight:
+{{< youtube qTZcBb5gUOU >}}

+As a kid of the 80s, I can't help but find this music incredibly inspiring.
+It often transports me back in time, allowing me to relive joyful childhood memories.
+That era was a period of musical innovation and bold experimentation, with a rich diversity of genres being created.
+The vibrant sounds of the 80s -ranging from synth-pop and new wave to early hip-hop and many others- defined a dynamic era of creativity that continues to inspire and resonate with me and others as well today.

+Another artist is Kebu, who also transports me back to the wonderful 80s and my childhood, allowing my imagination to reach new heights every time I engage with his work:

+{{< youtube yaPINt0Q7po >}}
+{{< youtube TRCQmNMOqUY >}}
+{{< youtube eNiom2eQ8IU >}}
+{{< youtube 1NvHr5_Yb6Y >}}
+{{< youtube OGD1uQCmais >}}

+---